menu

 Rollins home prices are not only among the most expensive in Montana, but Rollins real estate also consistently ranks among the most expensive in America.

-Rollins is a blue-collar town, with 46.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Rollins is generally considered to be a blue-collar town.
+46.05% of the Rollins workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rollins is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Rollins who work in office and administrative support (31.58%), sales jobs (10.53%), and food service (7.89%).

 Another notable thing is that Rollins is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.